chase-lsc/Chase-Test-Docs/docs/Task-2.md

 # Macro for Splitting and Combining Text Columns

 Long lists are commonly found in one column, which has a lack of readability.
-This macro does take one second with calculating the number of the address, extension size of the block and divide one column in three columns to increase the visibility.
+This macro does take one second by calculating the number of the address, extension size of the block and divide one column in three columns to increase the visibility.

  ## Split address from one column into three

  1\.
-Press **CTROL+Home**, then **CTROL+A** to place curser at the A1 and select whole columns.
+Press [**CTROL+Home**] -> [**CTROL+A**] to place curser at the A1 and select whole columns.

  ![2.1.1](https://github.com/chase-lsc/Task-Automation-With-Excel-Macros/blob/gh-pages/images/2.1.1.png?raw=true)